 LUSEM must become better and stronger in the area of strategy.
 There was a heyday in business administration when Eric Rhenman and Richard Normann were active at the Department of Business Administration many years ago.
-Strengthening education and research in strategy is important.
-New recruitments are required.dmin.''
+Strengthening education and research in strategy is essential and new recruitments are required.

 The department is also not strong in the field of innovations and probably lacks the prerequisites to become so.
 Hence my proposal to close down the Institute for 'Innovation Management'.
-The proposal is colored by my own many years of effort - which has not been very successful - to increase interest at 'Bus.
+The proposal is colored by my many years of effort - which has not been very successful - to increase interest at 'Bus.
 Admin.' for the digital and webification opportunities for production and communication of research and education.
-As in many American elite universities, it is necessary to have some in the teaching staff with solid own experiences of innovation work and entrepreneurship.
+As in many American elite universities, it is necessary to have some teaching and research staff with solid experiences of innovation work and entrepreneurship.
 This is missing and undervalued.
-One should be aware that business economics is in many respects more of a practical area than a theoretical one.
-Which business theories helped create Apple, Spotify, TetraPak and Axis or prevented Nokia and Ericsson Mobile Phones from crashing into a wall at high speed?
+One should be aware that business and management is more of a practical field than a theoretical one in many respects.
+Which management theories helped create Apple, Spotify, TetraPak and Axis or prevented Nokia and Ericsson Mobile Phones from crashing into a wall at high speed?

 A goal should be clearly stated that a maximum of 50% of those who start their PhD-studies 'should' be interested in a career in Academia.
 Courses and resources must be adapted to this goal.
 This refocusing would enrich research as well as co-operation with the business community and organizations. // I have several times heard leading figures in the business world say that a PhD in business administration has a more negative value than a positive one.
 This is, for many reasons, not good. // Bureaucracy and lead times in the various phases of the PhD-studies must be reduced.